sudostake/resources/docs/product/lean-canvas-sudostake-near.md

 See also the chain-agnostic canvas in [lean-canvas-sudostake-generic.md](./lean-canvas-sudostake-generic.md).

 ## Status (2025-09-29)
-- Milestone 1 — Web Testnet Feature-Complete delivered on 2025-09-23.
+- Step 1 — Testnet Flow Validation delivered on 2025-09-23.
-- Milestone 2 — Factory Optimization underway: optimized factory path, shared vault via code-hash registry, rollout behind feature flags.
+- Step 2 — Shared Vault Deployment underway: optimized factory path and shared vault via code-hash registry implemented directly in the factory.

 ## Lean Canvas Blocks